 These tumors are treated with surgery if possible, often followed by radiation therapy, but they tend to come back in the same area after treatment, causing more damage.
 They usually do not spread to other organs.
-For more information on chordomas, see our document Bone Cancer.
+For more information on chordomas, see Bone Cancer.

 Lymphomas are cancers that start in cells called lymphocytes (one of the main cell types of the immune system).
 Most lymphomas start in other parts of the body, but some may start in the CNS.
 These lymphomas are more common in people with immune system problems, such as those infected with HIV, the virus that causes AIDS.
 Because of new treatments for AIDS, CNS lymphomas have become less common in recent years.

 These lymphomas often grow quickly and can be hard to treat.
 Recent advances in chemotherapy, however, have improved the outlook for people with these cancers.
-For more information on CNS lymphomas (including treatment), see our document Non-Hodgkin Lymphoma.
+For more information on CNS lymphomas (including treatment), see Non-Hodgkin Lymphoma.

 Tumors that start in the pituitary gland are almost always benign (non-cancerous).
 But they can still cause problems if they grow large enough to press on nearby structures or if they make too much of any kind of hormone.
-For more information, see our document Pituitary Tumors.
+For more information, see Pituitary Tumors.

 Last Medical Review: March 5, 2014 Last Revised: January 21, 2016